ScottB111/add-to-omnifocus-webextension/README.md

-# Add to OmniFocus WebExtension
+# remove OmniFocus WebExtension

-## Browser extension to add web pages to OmniFocus
+## Browser extension to remove web pages to OmniFocus

-Adds a button to the browser toolbar that adds the current page as a task in OmniFocus.
+Removes the button to the browser toolbar that adds the current page as a task in OmniFocus.

 Intended to work in all browsers that support web extensions.
-Currently only tested in Firefox.
+Remove from all browsers.